How to Decrease Your E-Liquid’s Nicotine Level

 If you upgrade your equipment, make sure you step down your nicotine to match.
 You may even be able to cut your nicotine content in half at this point.

-Allow Your Body to Adjust
+Allow Your Body to Adjust to Nicotine Levels

 If you are starting high on the nicotine register and gradually working your way down, you will probably reduce your nicotine content a couple mg at a time.
 It’s important to allow your body to gently adjust down to the next level for the best results.
 Again, if you cut too much nicotine too quickly, you will likely experience the same cravings as if you had quit smoking cold turkey.